-- (b) The total value of the securities held by the Company and money market instruments of the issuer, in which it invests more than 5% of the sub-fund's net assets, may not exceed 40% of the sub-fund's net assets.
+- (b) The total value of the securities held by the Company and money market instruments of issuers in which it invests more than 5% of the respective sub-fund's net assets may not exceed 40% of the respective sub-fund's net assets.
 This restriction does not apply to deposits with financial institutions which are subject to supervision, or to OTC derivatives from these institutions.
 Irrespective of the individual limits stipulated in paragraph 2(a) above, the following combinations are not permissible for the Company: - investments in securities or money market instruments of a single issuer; - deposits with a single issuer and/or - commitments arising from transactions with OTC derivatives and/or transactions for efficient portfolio management with a single body, which exceed 20% of the sub-fund's net assets.

-- (c) The upper limit stipulated in Paragraph 2(a)(1) increases to a maximum of 35% for securities or money market instruments issued or guaranteed by an EU Member State, its regional bodies, a non-EU Member State or by public international bodies to which at least one EU Member State belongs. - (d) The upper limit stipulated in Paragraph 2(a)(1) increases for certain transferable debt securities to a maximum of 25% if said securities have been issued by a credit institution, whose registered office is located in an EU Member State and which is subject by law to special public supervision geared towards protecting holders of transferable debt securities.
+- (c) The upper limit stipulated in paragraph 2(a), first sentence increases to a maximum of 35% for securities or money market instruments which are issued or guaranteed by an EU Member State, its regional authorities, a non-EU Member State or public international bodies to which at least one EU Member State belongs. - (d) The upper limit stipulated in paragraph 2(a), first sentence, increases for certain transferable debt securities to a maximum of 25% if said securities have been issued by a credit institution whose registered office is located in an EU Member State and which is subject by law in that state to special public supervision geared towards protecting holders of transferable debt securities.
 In particular, the funds that are derived from issuing these transferable debt securities must be invested in accordance with the Law of 2010 in assets which can cover the obligations associated with these transferable debt securities over the entire term thereof and which, if the issuer became insolvent, would be used primarily for the repayment of the capital and for the payment of the accrued interest.